opattison/olivermakes/_posts/2016-01-24-aws-tls-certificate-with-jekyll.md

 {{ a1 | markdownify }}
 </aside>

-After following the instructions in the email and approval page to validate the certificate, go back to the CloudFront distribution and select the certificate. *Absolutely* set **Custom SSL Client Support** to “Only Clients that Support Server Name Indication (SNI)”.
+After following the instructions in the email and approval page to validate the certificate, go back to the CloudFront distribution and select the certificate.
+Set **Viewer Protocol Policy** to “Redirect HTTP to HTTPS”. *Absolutely* set **Custom SSL Client Support** to “Only Clients that Support Server Name Indication (SNI)”.
 The alternative “All Clients” costs $600 per month because it requires a dedicated IP version of custom SSL support.
 The downside to [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) is that older browsers (4-10 years old) may not properly support TLS and therefore will get a worse experience (no HTTPS) or no experience (if HTTPS-only is specified).
+To support older browsers, HTTPS-only can be turned off since it is not a requirement, but this will mean that `http://example.com` won’t automatically redirect to `https://example.com`.

 <figure class="image--narrow screenshot">
   <img src="{{ site.image_url }}/{{ page.image[3].src }}" alt="{{ page.image[3].alt }}" />